Blancmange: History

-The "whitedish" (from the original Old French term blanc manger) was an upper-class dish common to most of Europe during the Middle Ages and early modern period.
+The "whitedish" (from the original Old French term blanc manger) was a dish consumed by the upper-classes and common to most of Europe during the Middle Ages and early modern period.
 It occurs in countless variations from recipe collections from all over Europe and was one of the few truly international dishes of medieval and early modern Europe.
 It is mentioned in the prologue to Geoffrey Chaucer's Canterbury Tales and in an early 15th-century cookbook written by the chefs of Richard II.
 The basic ingredients were milk or almond milk, sugar, and shredded chicken (usually capon) or fish, often combined with rosewater and rice flour, and mixed into a bland stew.
 Almond milk and fish were used as substitutes for the other animal products on fast days and Lent.
-It was also often flavoured with spices like saffron or cinnamon and the chicken could be exchanged for various types of fowl, like quail or partridge.
-Spices were often used in recipes of the later Middle Ages since they were considered highly prestigious.
+It was also often flavoured with spices such as saffron or cinnamon and the chicken could be exchanged for other fowl, such as quail or partridge.
+Spices were often used in recipes of the later Middle Ages since they were considered prestigious.

-On festive occasions and among the upper classes, whitedishes were often rendered more festive by various colouring agents: the reddish-golden yellow of saffron; green with various herbs; or sandalwood for russet.
+On festive occasions and among the upper classes, whitedishes were often rendered more festive by colouring agents: the reddish-golden yellow of saffron; green with various herbs; or sandalwood for russet.
 In 14th-century France, parti-colouring (the use of two bright contrasting colours on the same plate) was especially popular and was described by Guillaume Tirel (also known as Taillevent), one of the primary authors of the later editions of Le Viandier.
 The brightly coloured whitedishes were one of the most common of the early entremets: edibles that were intended to entertain and delight through a gaudy appearance as much as through flavour.

 In the 17th century (1666), the durian fruit was compared to blanc-mangé by Alexandre de Rhodes:

 In the 17th century, the whitedish evolved into a meatless dessert pudding with cream and eggs, and later, gelatin.
 In the 19th century, arrowroot and cornflour were added, and the dish evolved into the modern blancmange.